informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### reference.defaultLogInfo : <code>Object</code>
 The default information that we want to be logged including catalog, schema_table, and facet (filter).

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
+<a name="ERMrest.Reference+exportTemplates"></a>

+#### reference.exportTemplates : <code>Object</code>
+Will return the expor templates that are available for this reference.
+It will validate the templates that are defined in annotation.
+If its `detailed` context and annotation didn't have any valid templates, it will return the default export template.

+**Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
+<a name="ERMrest.Reference+defaultExportTemplate"></a>

+#### reference.defaultExportTemplate : <code>string</code>
+Returns a object, that can be used as a default export template.
+It will include:
+- csv of entity API request to the main table.
+-  csv of entity API requests for all the related entities that are one level away from the main.
+- csv of attributegroup API requests for all the other related entities.
+  The projection list should include all the columns of the table plus the foreignkey value to the main entity.
+  The request should be grouped by the value of table's key + foreign key value.
+- fetch all the assets.
+For fetch, we need to provide url, length, and md5 (or other checksum types).
+  If the column for these fields are defined in the asset annotation, we're going to use them.
+  Otherwise we're not going to provide these extra columns and will let ioboxd handle it.

+**Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+removeAllFacetFilters"></a>